LiamBindle/sequence/docs/api.md

 <hr>

 ## Writing your own methods
-A method is a Python function that uses the `@cvm.op` decorator.
+A method is a Python function that uses the `@cvm.method` decorator.
 The decorator takes one argument, which is the name of the method.

 To create a method, write a Python function with one positional argument for the `cvm.State` which is the object you use to interact with the Collagen Virtual Machine (CVM) for things like popping items from the stack.
 Any parameters for your method should